 For most of the past decade, the global conversation about young people and conflict has circled a single question: why do youth turn violent?
 Saji Prelis, a peacebuilding practitioner whose work helped shape the United Nations' youth, peace, and security agenda, argues that the question itself is misguided.
 The more useful question is ultimately why most young people, even in the most fragile and violent settings, remain peaceful.

-Prelis’ reframing of this question is rooted in his own upbringing in Sri Lanka, which eventually helped him move an idea from an informal, almost improvised working group to a unanimous UN Security Council resolution.
-The following draws on a conversation that the Centre for Youth Policy had with Prelis about how his working group initiative was shaped, how it survived contact with UN bureaucracy, and what aspects of the push for more youth participation in government are unfinished.
+Prelis’ reframing of this question is rooted in his own upbringing in Sri Lanka, which eventually helped him move an idea from an informal, almost improvised working group that collectively advocated for the unanimous adoption of a UN Security Council resolution.
+The following draws on a conversation that the Centre for Youth Policy had with Prelis about this working group initiative.
+He explains how it navigated various institutional agendas spanning different UN agencies, INGOs, and youth groups to shape a collective agenda, and what aspects of the push for more youth participation in government are unfinished.

 His Childhood in Sri Lanka